skiss10/realtime_protocol_exercise/README.md

 As this was the first project involving concurrency, I experimented with asyncio and multithreading.
 After becoming more comfortable with multithreading through a tutorial, I decided to use it exclusively.
 Testing files were created to set up the desired concurrency behavior and, once this was achieved, the original code was ported to these test files and became the main server.py and client.py files.
 The original files were archived for reference.

 ## Constants

 The constants.py file contains several important global variables for the server and client applications.

-The LOG_LEVEL variable determines the level of detail to be logged and can be set to either DEBUG or INFO.

-The LOG_FILE_PATH variable sets the path for the log file.

-The HEARTBEAT_INTERVAL variable sets the interval for the heartbeat message to be sent from the client to the server.

-Finally, the RECONNECT_WINDOW variable determines the time window in seconds within which the server will accept reconnection attempts from a disconnected client.
-After the RECONNECT_WINDOW time window expires, the server will reject reconnection attempts and remove the client's connection information from the session storage.

 ## TODO

 This project includes a TODO file that outlines several tasks for future development of the project.

 ## Implementation